buildpacks/rfcs/text/0000-build-write-flag.md

 In such a case a buildpack could provide a layer that is marked as `build-writable` i.e. subsequent buildpacks can modify its contents and the final state of the layer at the end of the build process is what is exported out.

+One example might be an Android SDK buildpack that sets up ANDROID_SDK_ROOT (pointing to a layer), which a Gradle buildpack may later write into when gradle runs.

+Another example can be a CCache buildpack that sets up `CCACHE_DIR` (pointing to a layer), which a CMake buildpack may use for its build cache.

 ## What is the expected outcome?

 The spec and lifecycle is modified to support the above use cases.